 Implementation of the Proposed Action for the Atlantic Fleet Training and Testing (AFTT) Environmental Impact Statement (EIS)/Overseas Environmental Impact Statement (OEIS), would comply with applicable federal, state, and local laws, regulations, and executive orders.
 The United States (U.S.) Department of the Navy (Navy) is consulting with and will continue to consult with regulatory agencies, as appropriate, during the NEPA process and prior to implementation of the Proposed Action to ensure that requirements are met.
 Table 6.1-1 summarizes the additional environmental compliance requirements not specifically assessed in the resource chapters.
-Section 1.6 (The Environmental Planning Process) provides brief excerpts of the federal statutes, executive orders, international standards, and guidance that form the regulatory framework for the resource evaluations in Chapter 3 (Affected Environment and Environmental Consequences).
 Documentation of consultation and coordination with regulatory agencies is provided in Appendix J (Agency Correspondence).